#STUDENTVOTE STARTER PACK

 Look for a campus student voting coalition: Does your institution have a campus voting coalition?
 Check to see if a center or department on campus leads the coalition as an initiative or if there’s a registered student organization leading the work.

-See if you are enrolled in NSLVE: If your campus has enrolled in the NSLVE in the past, you can use the student voting data to understand your campus’ voting landscape better.
-To get your campus signed up for NSLVE, check out the Institute for Democracy & Higher Education’s website for instructions to join.
+See if you are enrolled in NSLVE (The National Study of Learning, Voting, and Engagement): If your campus has enrolled in the NSLVE in the past, you can use the student voting data to understand your campus’ voting landscape better.
+Check NSLVE’s list of participating campuses to see if your campus already participates in NSLVE.

 Look for your plan: A good place to start is the ALL IN Campus Democracy Challenge’s website to see if your campus is part of the Challenge and if it has a public campus action plan and/or a public NSLVE report.